 There are any number of reasons why Prince may have left a given song in the Vault.
-There were, of course, the basic limitations of recorded media formats: by 1982, Prince was producing more music than could possibly be accommodated on two 12-inch sides of vinyl–hence why 1999 ended up as a double album, and why his singles increasingly came backed with non-LP B-sides.
-There were instances where a certain song may have been deemed too similar to another that ended up making the cut on the album: see, for example, “Turn It Up,” which is believed to have been left off 1999 in favor of “Delirious.”
+There were, of course, the spatial limitations of recorded media: by 1982, Prince was producing more music than could be accommodated on two 12-inch sides of vinyl–hence why 1999 ended up as a double album, and why his singles increasingly came backed with non-LP B-sides.
+There were instances where a certain song may have been deemed too similar to another that ended up making the cut on the album: see, for example, “Turn It Up,” which some believe was left off 1999 in favor of “Delirious.”
 There was also an even simpler explanation, per Prince himself: “If any track is unreleased, it’s because it’s not done,” he reportedly told Dan Piepenbring, the coauthor of his unfinished memoir, in 2016 (Prince 2019 16).

 Where the original “Extraloveable” takes its time to go dark–hence its salvageability in the frothy 2011 and 2013 “Reloaded” remakes–“Lust U Always” feels from the start like the product of, in the words of biographer Matt Thorne, a “disturbed mental state” (Thorne 2016).
 A nervous, skittering Linn LM-1 beat sets the tone, ultimately cohering around a tentative, probing bassline.
 When the main riff comes in–punctuated with a raspier, more desperate variation on the gasp from the beginning of “Soft and Wet”–its de rigueur synthesizer is doubled by a sinister-sounding lead guitar.
 Lyrically, we’re in the familiar territory of Prince being overpowered by desire (cf. “Delirious,” “Dirty Mind,” hell, even the aforementioned “Soft and Wet”), but with an unmistakable malevolent undertone: “Touch me at your own risk,” he gulps, “I’m not responsible for anything I do.”
 On the chorus, over a nervy New Wave groove, his anxiety reaches a boiling point: “My analyst assured me that you were just a phase / But I just can’t stop this hunger, it’s been going on for days.”